The Home Equity Tax: Is it coming and what’s the potential impact for Canadian Real Estate.

 Consider the ripple effects: If homeownership becomes less attractive, how might this impact related industries like construction, home improvement, and mortgage lending?
 What about the psychological impact on Canadians who have long viewed homeownership as a key pillar of financial stability?

-Is there a Silver Lining to a home equity tax?
+Is There a Silver Lining to a Home Equity Tax?

 Could a home equity tax help address housing affordability?
 The concept certainly resonates with the current government who acknowledges that Canada is short 3.5 million homes and affordability is beyond a level of crisis..
 But it's a delicate balance.
 We need solutions that don't punish success or discourage homeownership.